bigbio/quantms/docs/inference.rst

 MaxQuant or PeptideShaker, or standalone like IDPicker.

 .. note:: Different software will give you different proteins from the same peptide list.
 In addition different
-          software's in combination with different peptide identification tools can give completly different results (read our previous benchmark in the topic [AUDA2017]_)
+          software's in combination with different peptide identification tools can give completely different results (read our previous benchmark in the topic [AUDA2017]_)

 In quantms provides two major methods for protein inference: **bayesian** and **aggregation** methods.
 Both with their corresponding parameters and configurations.